 It’s been about a year since the discussion forums on this website closed down, after running continuously for more than 5 years.
 Looking back, I’m really glad I let all of that go last year.
 There were some quality interactions there, and I still keep in touch with certain people from that community, but I don’t miss the drama.
 People tell me that many of the old members connect on Facebook now.
 I’m not on Facebook, so I’m not personally involved in any of those discussions.
 I’m happy about that since it has given me more time to focus on my in-person social life.

 Occasionally I get asked if I’ll reopen the forums.
-While the archives still remain online for those who want to search through old threads, I have no desire to open them up to new posts again.
+I have no desire to do so.
 People are free to discuss personal growth as much as they want.
 I just don’t want to play host.
 Five years was plenty!

 Letting Go of Social Media?